TransistorFM/podcastindustry.org/README.md

 ## Overview

-**Currently, our estimate for global podcast industry's annual revenue is approximately $3.94 - $4.75 billion.**
+**Our estimate for the global podcast industry's annual revenue is approximately $3.94 - $4.75 billion.**

 This estimate is based on available data from various segments of the podcast industry, including advertising, hosting, equipment, direct listener support, events, and other related categories.